preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 .. image:: user-management-properties-new.png

-When adding a new property, the following settings are available (image from Omnia 7.5):
+When adding a new property, the following settings are available:

 .. image:: user-management-properties-settings-75.png